Rowntree Society, The

 In 2004 the group was constituted as a charity and its board of trustees was strengthened.
 The first trail was launched as was the first website, with the support of Continuum and a grant from the Joseph Rowntree trusts.
 A presentation was made to the York City Council cabinet in 2006, and the Lord Mayor became the Society’s first patron.

-The strapline ‘Exploring the life and times and legacy of the Rowntree family’ was developed by Liz Grierson, a trustee.
-Some success with an Awards for All grant led to a successful approach to the Joseph Rowntree trusts for the development of a staff person to take forward the ideas and plans.
+Some success with an Awards for All grant led to a successful approach to the Joseph Rowntree Trusts for the appointment of a member of staff to take forward ideas and plans.
 Bridget Morris was appointed to the post of Director from 2009 to 2019.
-Steven Burkeman’s term as chair came to an end in December 2012 and his successor is Elizabeth Grierson.
+Catherine Oakley took over the role in 2020.